-Help for the Elderly and Permanently Disabled
+Assistance for Elderly and Permanently Disabled

 In addition, a Certification of Disability for Elderly/Disabled Homestead Exclusion (Form AV-9A) should be completed and submitted for those totally and permanently disabled.

-Homestead Exemption Relief Program
+Homestead Exclusion Program

 Some Major Eligibility Requirements:

 - Be at least 65 years old or permanently disabled on January 1st

 - Have income below $28,600

 - Property on application is your permanent residence